Itgotworse26/Academic_Performance_Analysis/README.md

 ##### School Analysis After Replacing Altered Scores
 ![School Analysis After Replacing Altered Scores with NAN](https://github.com/Itgotworse26/Academic_Performance_Analysis/blob/main/Results/THS_School_Summary_After_NAN.PNG)

 ##### School Analysis After Deleting Altered Scores
 ![School Analysis After Deleting Altered Scores](https://github.com/Itgotworse26/Academic_Performance_Analysis/blob/main/Results/THS_School_Summary_No_THS_9th_Graders.PNG)

 #### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+While replacing the 9th graders' scores with NaN would drop Thomas High School outside of the Top 5 performing schools due to 65.076453% being outside of the Top 5 performing schools, simply deleting it would keep it inside the Top 5 performing schools as it brought the score back to 90.630324%.

 #### How does replacing the ninth-grade scores affect the following:

 * ##### Math and reading scores by grade
+As seen below, math and reading scores of Thomas High School were not affected aside from the omissions of compromised THS 9th Graders' scores.

 ###### Math Scores by Grade Before Deleting THS 9th Graders
 ![Math Scores by Grade Before Deleting THS 9th Graders](https://github.com/Itgotworse26/Academic_Performance_Analysis/blob/main/Results/Math_Scores_Before_NAN.PNG)